 It’s not just these programs to get excited about.
 The Foundation also has emergency assistance programs for when actors have fallen on hard times.
 “We like to say that we’re there for [performers] when they’re on their way up, we’re there for them at the height of their careers, and then we’re also there for them when they’re in need,” Wilson says.

-Further, as Backstage reported earlier this month, the SAG-AFTRA Foundation is currently taking applications for its three scholarship programs: the George Heller Memorial Scholarship, the John L. Dales Standard Scholarship, and the John L. Dales Transitional Scholarship.
+Further, as Backstage reported, the SAG-AFTRA Foundation is currently taking applications for its three scholarship programs: the George Heller Memorial Scholarship, the John L. Dales Standard Scholarship, and the John L. Dales Transitional Scholarship.
 The George Heller Memorial Scholarship is newly under Williams’ wing.
 Once a part of the AFTRA Foundation, the SAG-AFTRA Foundation absorbed the program after combining the SAG and AFTRA foundations, which was done earlier this year to reflect the merging of their respective unions.
-All three scholarships are taking applications through March 31, 2016.

 For those performers who aren’t in need of financial assistance and the Foundation’s programs, there are still ways to get involved.
 The Foundation is completely funded through grants and the generous donations of its members.
 The Foundation also assists the world beyond performers through its children’s literacy efforts, BookPALS and Storyline Online.
 For ways to get involved—and for further information on the SAG-AFTRA Foundation as a whole—visit sagaftra.foundation and register today.